ubports/weather-app/README-Developers.md

 If you want to submit a bug fix you can do so by branching the code as shown above, implementing the fixes and running to see if it fixed the issue.
-We also request that you run the Autopilottests to check if anything regressed due to the bug fix.
+We also request that you run the Autopilot tests to check if anything regressed due to the bug fix.

 If the tests fail, you will have to fix them before your bug fix can be